 - any problems within the team.

-It also stops money wasted on unneeded features.
+It also stops you wasting money on unneeded features.
 Analytics company Pendo found that 80% of features in the average software product are rarely or never used.
 Check out their Feature adoption report (PDF) to learn more.

 Smaller projects need smaller teams which makes communication easier.
-It’s also easier to collocate the team.
+It’s also easier to co-locate the team.
 This means you can take advantage of the real-time feedback you get from face-to-face communication.

 Delivering a number of small projects increases your team’s expertise at each stage.
-It also makes economic sense to invest in automating processes such as testing and integration.
+It also means it makes economic sense to invest in automating processes such as testing and integration.

 As large projects progress they cause periodic overloads.
 Don Reinertsen compares it to a restaurant.
 If 100 customers arrive at once your staff won’t cope.
 You’ll get queues, delays and dissatisfied customers.
 But if diners arrive in smaller groups, you’ll have enough resource to complete each order in good time.